jimmysmits/CloudNotes/Preparation-Exam.md

 }

 ```
+> **Note**
+> Remember the first value is the 0 position.
+For example, the 0 position can be accessed through the following command: `var.mylist[0]`.

-## Variables type: Map
+## Complex type: Map
-Is a Key:Value pair.
+`map` is a Key:Value pair.
 We use the key to access to the value.

 ```
 variable "mymap" {